authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 A Domain Owner may choose not to participate in BIMI.
 In this case, the Domain Owner simply declines to advertise participation by not publishing any BIMI assertion record.

 An MUA implementing the BIMI mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published BIMI policy.
-But MUAs have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.
+However, MUAs have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.

 BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
 Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.